Egyptian Social Democratic Party

+History

+It was founded after the 2011 Egyptian Revolution by the merger of two minor liberal parties, the Liberal Egyptian Party, and the Egyptian Democratic Party, on 29 March 2011.

 Notable founding members include Mohamed Abou El-Ghar, film maker Daoud Abdel Sayed, activist Amr Hamzawy, Mervat Tallawy, former UN under-secretary and executive secretary of ESCWA, and Hazem Al Beblawi, former executive secretary of the ESCWA, and later interim prime minister of Egypt under President Adly Mansour.
-However, Amr Hamzawy resigned from the party in April to form the Freedom Egypt Party on 18 May 2011.
+Hamzawy resigned from the party in April and formed the Freedom Egypt Party on 18 May 2011.

 In August 2012, the party was admitted into the Socialist International as a consultative member.

-The Egyptian Social Democratic Party and the Tagammu Party ran in the 2012 Shura council election as part of the Egyptian Bloc.
+The Egyptian Social Democratic Party and the National Progressive Unionist Rally Party ran in the 2012 Shura council election as part of the Egyptian Bloc.
 The division of seats between the two parties in the Shura Council is unclear.

 The party was accepted into the Party of European Socialists (PES) on 18 February 2013.

-Following the removal of Mohamed Morsi from office in July 2013, a founding member of the Social Democratic Party named Ziad Bahaa El-Din was reportedly offered the post of Prime Minister.
-Yunis Makhyun, chairman of the Nour Party, objected to Bahaa El-Din's appointment and to the involvement of Mohamed ElBaradei, because both of them belong to the same political coalition (the National Salvation Front).
-However, later another founding member of the Social Democratic Party, Hazem Al Beblawi, was appointed as interim prime minister on 9 July.
+Following the removal of Mohamed Morsi from office in July 2013, a founding member of the Social Democratic Party named Ziad Bahaa El-Din was reportedly offered the post of prime minister.
+Yunis Makhyun, chairman of the Nour Party, objected to Bahaa El-Din's appointment and to the involvement of Mohamed ElBaradei, because both of them belonged to the National Salvation Front.
+Another founding member of the Social Democratic Party, Hazem Al Beblawi, was appointed as interim prime minister on 9 July.
 He subsequently suspended his membership in the Social Democratic Party.
 His cabinet was sworn in on 16 July 2013.

+Abou El-Ghar submitted his resignation in September 2015 because of divisions in the party, which the party did not accept.
+He requested that an election for party leadership be held in October.
+The party held a leadership election in April 2016 with Farid Zahran and Bassem Kamel competing against Nour Farahat and Bahaa-Eldin; Zahran and Kamel won the race.
+Zahran and Kamel were seen as more willing to go against president Abdel Fattah el-Sisi, while Farahat and Bahaa-Eldin were "reformist" in comparison.

+The party became part of the National Unified List for Egypt ahead of the 2020 Egyptian parliamentary election and the 2020 Egyptian Senate election.

-The party nominated chairman Farid Zahran for the 2023 Egyptian presidential election who came in third place with 4.01% of the vote (or 1,776,952 votes).
+The party nominated Zahran for the 2023 Egyptian presidential election.
+He came in third place with four percent of the vote.